tonyest/Prospress/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+New version with buy now, bug fixes and

 = 1.0.2 =
 Upgrade to fix bug displaying Price & Winning Bidder columns on the admin page for all custom post types.